oracle-livelabs/security/data-safe/prepare-environment/prepare-environment.md

     You are now signed in to your LiveLabs Sandbox in Oracle Cloud Infrastructure.

 7. Access your target database: From the navigation menu (hamburger menu in the upper-left corner), select **Oracle Database**, and then **Autonomous Transaction Processing**.
 Under **List scope**, select your compartment under the **LiveLabs** folder.
-In the table on the right, click the name of your target database.
+In the table on the right, click the name of your database.

 ## Task 6: Access Oracle Database Actions